Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 - Is **referenced from a single "parent" POI** of the parent layer.
 - Is **centered at the position of that parent POI** (i.e. the entire sub-layer's Relative position 0,0,0 = position of parent POI).
 - **Inherits all the properties** (scale, GPS or Relative position, animations etc.) **of the parent POI.**
-- **BUT - each POI in the sub-layer can have its own unique animation types and events as well.**
+- **BUT: each POI in the sub-layer can have its own unique animation types and events as well.**

 ## DO I NEED SUB-LAYERS???